braice/MuMuDVB/doc/README.txt

 From a snapshot
 ^^^^^^^^^^^^^^^

 If you downloaded a snapshot, you will have to generate the auto(conf make etc ...) files.
-In order to do this you will need the autotools and automake and, type in the folder of MuMuDVB
+In order to do this you will need the autotools, automake and libtool and, type in the folder of MuMuDVB

 ----------------
 autoreconf -i -f